· Updated on · Hiraku Mori

 Akihabara is sensory overload in the best possible way.
 Step out of the JR station and you’re immediately surrounded by towering buildings plastered with anime characters, electronic jingles bleeding out of every doorway, and staff in maid outfits handing you flyers on the sidewalk.

 Most first-timers walk the main strip, duck into one or two big shops, buy a gashapon capsule, and leave thinking they’ve “done” Akihabara.
 They haven’t.
 The best stuff in Akiba is hidden on upper floors, down side streets, and in shops that don’t bother with English signage.
-This guide is your roadmap to all of it.
+This guide is your roadmap to all of it — written by someone who started buying manga here in 2005 and still goes back monthly.

 A Brief History: How Akihabara Became Akihabara